joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 something easily resolved via transfusion.

 All this came to a head late on a Saturday evening, and, knowing that time was of the essence, we gathered around Mom’s bed for a family meeting.
-Josiah explained the medical facts of her current condition based on the latest bloodwork, and Mom, though very weak, understood the choice she now faced.
+My youger brother Josiah, who is a medical laboratory scientist, explained the facts of her current condition based on the latest bloodwork, and Mom, though very weak, understood the choice she now faced.
 If we did nothing, she would likely fade out peacefully within a couple of days.
 Level-5 hemoglobin (and falling) is not sustainable.
 On the other hand, we could rush her to the ER for a transfusion and a new chance at life.

-You might think the choice would be obvious, but for someone who has fought the pain and exhaustion of chronic disease for years on end, the chance to end the fight quietly at home with your family is attractive.
+You might think the choice would be obvious, but for someone who has spent years fighting the pain and exhaustion of chronic disease, the chance to end that fight quietly at home with your family is attractive.
 We assured Mom that the decision was hers and that we would support her regardless.